gsileno/bbquiz/README.md

 ## The *.bbquiz* template

 * A *.bbquiz* file consists of *multiple answers* (MA), *multiple choice* (MC), and *essay* (ESS) questions.
 * MA and MC are composed by a question and answers.
 The first line counts as the question; the following lines as the answers.
-An empty line means that the quiz has finished. **The correct answers end with '[tab]X'** (pay attention: there is a tabulation, not empty spaces!
+Empty lines separate the quizzes. **The correct answers end with '[tab]X'** (pay attention: there is a tabulation, not empty spaces!
 The distinction between MA and MC is made automatically by the script.
 * ESS questions consist of a line with a text with the request, and *some empty space* in the following line.

 example: ./examples/test.bbquiz